PUBLIC AND NONPROFIT (PNP)

 - Publishing research

-- Developing technical skills for research
+- Developing research technical skills

 - Collaborating with practitioners on research projects